Wrightslaw Header

 International Dyslexia Association (IDA).
 For information about educational methods and techniques designed to help children with language learning problems, contact the International Dyslexia Association (formerly the Orton Dyslexia Society).

-Next, you should read the articles in Advocacy 101.
-Learn about "the rules of the game", obstacles to success, including school culture, emotions, parent-school conflict, and how to deal with a crisis.
+Now it's time to read articles in Advocacy 101.
+You'll learn about "the rules of the game", obstacles to success, including school culture, emotions, parent-school conflict, and how to deal with a crisis.

 Wrightslaw: From Emotions to Advocacy, 2nd Edition